Putna was founded on the lands perambulated by the Putna (which has its source in the Obcina Mare mountains, Bukovina).

 founded a religious edifice after each important military victory).

-The Putna Monastery houses the tombs of Stephen —nowadays, a place of
+The Putna Monastery houses the tombs of Stephen —nowadays, a place of pilgrimage

 —, and several of his family members.
 The icon veils and tombstones are